 “Laser scanning I think has a lot of room to run.
 Not as many people are using it, but it’s a great tool to measure more precisely than most conventional ways,” LaRosa said.
 “What the laser scanner allows you to do is get millions of data points and put that into a building information model and provide much more information about conditions you couldn’t get previously.
 Look for that to continue to grow certainly next year and for another five years.”

-5. Skilled labor shortage will continue to plague construction companies
+5. The skilled labour shortage will continue to plague construction companies

 The most commonly mentioned trend for 2016 was the continued effects of the skilled worker shortage.
 A significant portion of employees who left the industry during the recession never returned, and companies are still struggling to find workers at all levels to properly staff their teams.